symbo-ls/smbls/README.md

 }
 ```

-Although you can configure your bundler in a way that it inlines SVG imports [Parcel](https://github.com/ewanmellor/parcel-plugin-inline-svg), [Vite](https://www.npmjs.com/package/vite-svg-loader).
+SVG imports can also be inlined via bundler plugins ([Parcel](https://github.com/ewanmellor/parcel-plugin-inline-svg), [Vite](https://www.npmjs.com/package/vite-svg-loader)).

-The example of the [default-config](https://github.com/symbo-ls/smbls/tree/main/packages/default-config) page.
-You can read more at [Design System](https://symbols.app/docs/design-system) page.
+See the [default-config](https://github.com/symbo-ls/smbls/tree/main/packages/default-config) for a full example.
+More at the [Design System](https://symbols.app/docs/design-system) page.

----

-# Components
+## Components

-You can directly use this configuration in [DOMQL](https://github.com/symbo-ls/smbls/tree/main/uikit/domql) and [React](https://github.com/symbo-ls/smbls/tree/main/uikit/react) components.
+Use design tokens directly in DOMQL and React components:

-The color and fonts use would be like:

 ### DOMQL